-Members of Haskell’s Municipal-Education and Business Diversity teams recently partnered with Duval County Public Schools (DCPS) to hold an educational outreach event titled “How to Do Business with DCPS & The Haskell Company.”
+Members of Haskell’s Municipal-Education and Business Diversity teams are pictured as they partner with Duval County School Schools (DCPS) to hold an educational outreach event titled “How to Do Business with DCPS & The Haskell Company.”
+The event focused on how Haskell and DCPS support the development of Small Business Enterprises (SBEs) and was attended by more than 130 small business representatives.

 Haskell Strives to Support Minority and Disadvantaged Businesses